Pineapple Jalapeno Margarita

 Serve and enjoy, Salud!

 a 45 degree angle shot of a cocktail shaker pouring a pineapple jalapeno margarita into a tajin-sugar rimmed low ball glass filled with ice.
-The glass is 3/4 full of a soft yellow liquid, while more margarita is pouring out of the cocktail shaker.
+The glass is ¾ full of a soft yellow liquid, while more margarita is pouring out of the cocktail shaker.
 In the background is another rimmed glass filled with ice waiting to be filled.
 Some green sliced jalapenos are in the foreground.

 1. I like Tajin and sugar for rimming the glass, but you could also use just Tajin.
 If not adding sugar you could also moisten the rim of the glass with lime juice instead of agave nectar.
-And if you don’t like the tajin you can use the traditional salted rim – just lime juice and kosher salt.
-I’ve also seen people use a mixture of black pepper and sugar (2 tbsp sugar to 1 tbsp cracked black pepper).
-So many options to try – even a plain rim will work too!
+And if you don't like the tajin you can use the traditional salted rim - just lime juice and kosher salt.
+I've also seen people use a mixture of black pepper and sugar (2 tablespoon sugar to 1 tablespoon cracked black pepper).
+So many options to try - even a plain rim will work too!

 2. Jalapeno seeds can give a bitter taste, so I like to remove them before I add the jalapenos to the cocktail shaker or to the glasses.